Gucci's ‘Exquisite’ campaign features styles inspired by Stanley Kubrick films

 What Alessandro Michele said

-A part of Michele’s note regarding the campaign was shared in the description of the video.
+A part of Michele’s note regarding the campaign was shared in the video’s description.

 “I’ve always been charmed by cinema.
 For its power to tell stories that can probe human adventure and its drift,” Michele writes.